julianpomper/SwiftReactor/README.md

 ## License

-SwiftUIReactor is released under the MIT license.
-[See LICENSE](https://github.com/julianpomper/SwiftUIReactor/blob/master/LICENSE) for details.
+SwiftyReactor is released under the MIT license.
+[See LICENSE](https://github.com/julianpomper/SwiftyReactor/blob/master/LICENSE) for details.